POSTSECONDARY EDUCATIONAL OPTIONS

 COLLEGE PREP RESOURCES

 SF ILSP: The San Francisco Independent Living Skills Program serves foster care and probation-involved youth ages 16-20 as they prepare for adulthood and independence, including education and employment.
-Please view this PowerPoint on services, eligibility, and referrals.
+Watch this PowerPoint to learn more about ILSP services, eligibility, and referrals.

 California College Pathways: Resources and support for CA foster youth attending or planning to attend college, including a youth-friendly version of the website and the following helpful resource guides: